A FEW THOUGHTS ON PERMISSIONS

 As a matter of practice, we don’t give permission to change, remove, or add lyrics to our songs.
 We do this in order to protect the integrity of the songwriter’s original work, as well as to avoid the confusion of having multiple versions of a song in circulation.
 Bob Kauflin wrote a helpful post on this here.
 If you have any remaining questions, contact us and we’d be happy to discuss them with you.

 TRANSLATING SOVEREIGN GRACE MUSIC SONGS INTO OTHER LANGUAGES

 We thank God for anyone who wants to help us translate Sovereign Grace Music songs into other languages!
 To maintain the integrity of the original melody and lyrics, we ask that you submit your translation for approval by visiting our Translations page.

 Outside copyrights are songs we don’t own that appear on Sovereign Grace Music projects (for example, “In Christ Alone” on Together for the Gospel Live is owned by ThankYou Music).
 We obtain the appropriate licenses from the song owners to use these songs on our own projects, but our license is non-transferable.

-If one of our songs is co-published by Word Music or Integrity Music, you will need to contact them for copyright permissions (they’ll most likely direct you to Capitol CMG Publishing).
+If one of our songs is co-published by Word Music or Integrity Music, you will need to contact them for copyright permissions.
 Sovereign Grace Music makes no representation or warranty as to your proposed use of any such material.